-Japan cut the corporate tax rate from 34.62% to 32.11% in April 2015 in a bid to bolster business investment and wage increase.
-Furthermore, the government intends to lower the effective corporate tax rate to 29.97% for Financial Year 2016.
+Japan cut the corporate tax rate from 34.62% to 32.11% for the 2015 Fiscal Year in a bid to bolster business investment and wage increase.
+Furthermore, the government lowered the effective corporate tax rate to 29.97% for the 2016 Fiscal Year.

-Mexico reformed its labour laws in 2012 to make work contracts more flexible by setting new forms of individual labour contracts and clarifying new outsourcing requirements.68
+Mexico reformed its labour laws in 2012 to make work contracts more flexible by setting new forms of individual labour contracts and clarifying new outsourcing requirements.

-Peru enacted its Framework Law on Public-Private Partnerships in 2013, which aims to promote private-sector participation in the infrastructure development, focusing on sectors such as transport, energy and other technology-intensive industries.69 However, Peru also raised taxes on mining companies in 2012 in order to boost tax revenue.70
+Peru enacted its Framework Law on Public-Private Partnerships in 2013, which aims to promote private-sector participation in the infrastructure development, focusing on sectors such as transport, energy and other technology-intensive industries.
+However, Peru also raised taxes on mining companies in 2012 in order to boost tax revenue.

-Russia exempted the education and healthcare services sectors from the corporate profit tax in 2011.71 On the other hand, in 2010 the Russian government raised the rate of mandatory insurance payments by employers, which essentially represent a tax proportional to the overall amount of wages paid by a firm.72 In the same year, the government also tightened rules for automobile producers who wish to use the duty-free importation of components.73 These rules included a minimum required volume of production and certain local content requirements in order to enjoy the duty-free imports.
+Russia exempted the education and healthcare services sectors from the corporate profit tax in 2011.
+On the other hand, in 2010 the Russian government raised the rate of mandatory insurance payments by employers, which essentially represent a tax proportional to the overall amount of wages paid by a firm.
+In the same year, the government also tightened rules for automobile producers who wish to use the duty-free importation of components.
+These rules included a minimum required volume of production and certain local content requirements in order to enjoy the duty-free imports.

 Singapore has since 2000, through the Pro-Enterprise Panel (PEP), actively solicited feedback on rules and regulations that hinder businesses and impede entrepreneurship and engaged agencies to review rules and regulations.
 The PEP is chaired by the Head of Civil Service and comprises of mainly business representatives from the private sector.
-To date, the PEP has received over 1,800 suggestions and more than half of these have resulted in regulatory or rules changes.74
+To date, the PEP has received over 1,800 suggestions and more than half of these have resulted in regulatory or rules changes.